Skip to main content

 note

 The legacy single queue block I/O path was removed from the kernel in version 5.0.
 As of kernel version 5.0, the deadline scheduler cannot be enabled.
-The mq-deadline scheduler is the only ZBD compliant scheduler.
+The mq-deadline scheduler is the only zoned block device compliant scheduler for kernels implementing zone write locking (kernel versions from 5.0 up to 6.9).

 Manual Configuration